yearofmoo/MooTools-Asset.css-patch/README.md

 - In the event that a missing css file is downloaded outside of the same origin policy, the Asset.css script will still fire onload().
 - After 100 tries of a 100ms delay (which is 10 seconds) the polling script will fail and will fire the onerror() event.
+- Opera doesn't support the onerror event and doesn't natively recognize when it has downloaded a failed stylesheet, therefore a timeout of five seconds is run.
+If it takes longer than five seconds to download the stylesheet then it will fire the onError() event (Opera and IE only).